sixeyed/docker-windows-workshop/slides/sections/backend-async-messaging.md

 You can easily extend the app now by adding new message handlers which subscribe to the same event.

 A new message handler could insert data into Elasticsearch and let users run their own analytics with Kibana.
-That's something you can try out yourself.

-> The code for that is in the workshop repo - search for `IndexProspect`.